+The GRE Search Service is a free, web-based service that matches prospective graduate students with participating graduate schools as well as with fellowship sponsors and non-profit organizations that promote graduate education.
 If you match the recruitment profile of a participating institution/organization, you will be sent information about graduate programs, admission requirements, financial aid opportunities, fellowships, and other educational opportunities.
 You will automatically be included in the Search Service when you register for a GRE Test.
 Anyone considering graduate study may also register for the FREE GRE Search Service without registering for the GRE.
 See www.gre.org for more details.

 It’s a good idea to consult with your advisor and/or professors in your area of interest.
 They may be able to provide suggestions about schools to consider as well as some important information about the reputation of the school or the quality of the faculty teaching there.
 Graduate students who are currently enrolled in programs are also a valuable source of information.
 Since they have recently gone through the process, they may be able to share their experiences with you.